serverless/components/README.md

 }
 ```

-**Note:** These credentials are temporary by default 3600 seconds.
+**Note:** These credentials are temporary, by default they last 3600 seconds.
 This value can be configured via `AWS_ROLE_SESSION_DURATION` environment variable.
 The minimum value is 900 and the maximum is 43200.

 #### Google Credentials